-I am writing a biography of Oscar Wilde for Oxford University Press.
-Based on new evidence, the book tells the story of a local Irish eccentric called Oscar who became a global cultural icon called Wilde.
-Making Oscar Wilde paints a vivid cultural history of sensation-hungry journalism and popular entertainment alongside racial controversies, sex scandals, and the rising power of Irish nationalism.
+This summer, Oxford University Press publishes my new biography of Oscar Wilde.
+Based on fresh research and archival evidence, Making Oscar Wilde tells the story of a local Irish eccentric called Oscar who became a global cultural icon called Wilde.
+Set on two continents, the book is a cultural history of sensation-hungry Victorian journalism and popular entertainment alongside racial controversies, sex scandals, and the rising power of Irish nationalism in the United States.

 A retelling of Wilde's American adventure that genuinely makes you rethink vital elements of his life and work ...
 Mendelssohn's research is prodigious. – The Observer

 Mendelssohn's remarkable book … uncovers material missed by lengthier biographies, even Richard Ellmann's, and conveys the excitement of real research and discovery. – Sunday Times

 A stylish account of [Wilde's] tumultuous rise, fall and resurrection... a hugely important and enjoyable book. – Irish Post

 To celebrate Wilde's 163rd birthday, I wrote a piece about him here.

 I'm a literary critic and cultural historian.
 My research ranges from the late 19th century to the present day.
 It covers both sides of the Atlantic Ocean: I am passionate about British, American and Canadian literature.
 My writing has appeared in The New York Times, The Guardian, Victorian Literature and Culture, Nineteenth Century Literature, African American Review, Journal of American Studies and elsewhere.
 Until recently, I was Deputy Director of the Rothermere American Institute, where I led academic programming and co-managed the Institute'.
 During 2018, I held the Eakin Visting Fellowship in Canadian Studies at McGill University.
 I am currently working on cultures of cosmopolitanism in Canada.